-The 234 mile Tennessee-Tombigbee Waterway, known as the Tenn-Tom, is the largest public works project that nobody has heard of outside the four states it flows through.
-It’s mapped in guides and charts as part of a longer 470 mile route that connects the Tennessee River to the Gulf of Mexico, measured from downtown Mobile, AL to its junction with the Tennessee River just east of Paducah, KY.
-As a water route from the Ohio or upper Mississippi Rivers it lops off as much as 800 miles compared to the lower Mississippi route.
+The 234 mile Tennessee-Tombigbee Waterway, known as the Tenn-Tom, is the largest U.S. public works project that nobody has ever heard of.
+It’s part of the 470 mile water route that connects the Tennessee River to the Tombigbee River and ultimately to Mobile Bay and the Gulf of Mexico.
+It lops off as much as 800 miles off the lower Mississippi route through New Orleans.

-With the statehood of Mississippi and Alabama in 1817 and 1819, politicians, the nursemaids of any project this size, naturally looked at connecting the new states to Kentucky and Tennessee by waterway.
-The connection took shape over a century in a disjointed series of river, harbor, TVA and Corps of Engineers projects authorized from 1884 to 1946 with the most ambitious part, the Tenn-Tom itself, completed in 1982.
+This brief historical excursion through the Louisiana Purchase is to emphasize the importance of waterways in the 18th and 19th centuries - an abstraction as foreign to our generation as the idea of diesel belching semi-trailers will probably be to our great-grandchildren.
+As Mississippi and Alabama approached statehood in 1817 and 1819, it was only natural that the newly minted politicians looked to connect their new states by waterway to the existing states of Kentucky and Tennessee.
+That connection took shape over a century in a disjointed series of river, harbor, TVA and Corps of Engineers projects authorized from 1884 to 1946 with the most ambitious section, the Tenn-Tom itself, finally completed in 1982.

-The Tom Bevill Visitor Center, next to the lock of the same name, offers a remarkable history of the project and the steamboat era, including a restored snagboat.
-The Mobile and Tombigbee Rivers which comprise the southern part were plied extensively by steamboats in the early 1800s, at least in the rainy season, November through March, and by Native Americans for eons before that.
+The Tom Bevill Visitor Center in Mississippi, next to the lock of the same name, offers a well done history of the project as well as the steamboat era which inspired it.
+The Mobile and Tombigbee Rivers were plied extensively by steamboats in the early 1800s, at least in the rainy season, November through March, and by Native Americans for eons before that.
 Unlike the majestic steamboats of Mark Twain and the Mississippi, these were smaller, single side wheelers with an average life of 4 years given the conditions they operated in.
 Stern wheelers came later in the century and were typically bigger at 175 feet long by 30-35 feet wide and drew about 6 feet of water fully loaded.
 Steam boilers providing 700-800 horsepower propelled them at about 10 miles per hour, faster downriver, slower upriver.
 With a crew of 30 they could carry 1,500 bales of cotton and 80 passengers.

 Railroads began their inexorable process of running steamboats out of business in the 1850s.
-Farmers’ and cotton growers’ anger over subsequent railroad price gouging, especially during the 1873-1893 ‘Long Depression’, prompted the Corps of Engineers first improvements on the Tombigbee.
+Farmers’ and cotton growers’ anger roiled over the price gouging which naturally followed, especially during the 1873-1893 ‘Long Depression’, prompting the Corps of Engineers first improvements on the Tombigbee.
 Low cost snagging, clearing, cutting overhead trees and removing debris was proposed in 1875 but not funded until 1878 – some things in government haven’t changed much.

-Between 1895 and 1915, three locks and dams (part of a system of 17 constructed between Mobile and Birmingham) were built to provide a minimum 6 foot deep channel.
-Even if the improvements could have given the steamboats a chance, it was too little, too late.
-By the 1890s river towns were dying and by the 1920s the steamboat era had vanished into history.
-Prompted by an emerging tug and barge business, these original locks were replaced by the Demopolis Lock and Dam in 1955 and Coffeeville Lock and Dam in 1960, still in use today.
+Between 1895 and 1915, three locks and dams (part of a system of 17 eventually constructed by hand between Mobile and Birmingham) were built to provide a minimum 6 foot deep channel.
+It was too little, too late.
+By the 1890s river towns were dying and by the 1920s railroads had deposited steamboats into history's dustbin.
+But an emerging tug and barge business prompted the Corps to replace those early locks with the Demopolis Lock and Dam in 1955 and Coffeeville Lock and Dam in 1960, still in use today.

 The northern entrance to the potential waterway was anticipated in the development of the Tennessee River by the Tennessee Valley Authority (TVA) in the 1930s.
 The TVA was part of the alphabet soup of organizations including the WPA, CCC, PWA, CWA, FERA put together by Franklin Roosevelt to spend America out of the Great Depression and which changed the role of federal government in ways we’re still fighting over today.
-The strategic placement of the Pickwick Lock & Dam, completed in 1938, flooded the tributary Yellow River by design as it was the closest possible north-south connection with the Tombigbee.
+The strategic placement of the Pickwick Lock & Dam, completed in 1938, flooded the nearby Yellow River by design as it was the most feasible for a future connection to the Tombigbee.

 That final connection, the Tenn-Tom itself, was authorized in 1946 but construction didn’t start until funds were authorized in 1971, generally recognized as part of Richard Nixon’s southern strategy to turn the South Republican after Democratic President Lyndon Johnson had embraced the Civil Rights movement.

 Depending on your perspective, the Tenn-Tom is either the biggest boondoggle in American history with the obligatory naming of dams, locks, bridges and wilderness areas for the politicians who pushed for it, or an engineering miracle.
 The reality is that it is an impressive engineering feat: in total it moved a third more material – dirt – than the construction of the Panama Canal.
 But as a through route to the Gulf, the barge tonnage never materialized except in 1988 when a drought closed the lower Mississippi.
-Today, local barge traffic is common if not what was anticipated, but as a through route, the Tenn-Tom is mostly used by the annual migration of yacht snow birders going south in the fall and returning north in the spring and by Great Loopers who find it more convenient than the lower Mississippi.
+Today, local barge traffic is common though certainly not what was anticipated, much less promised.
+As a through route, the Tenn-Tom is mostly used by the annual migration of yacht snow birders going south in the fall and returning north in the spring and by Great Loopers who find it shorter and easier than the lower Mississippi.

 The whopper 84 foot deep Jamie Whitten Lock at mile 411.9 marks the southern end of the Divide Section.
 Being lowered in that lock feels like a slow, dark and wet descent into hell.
 It doesn’t help that it leaks more than any of the other locks.
 Interestingly, Whitten Lock has no dam or overflow mechanism.
 It depends on Pickwick Lock & Dam, some 40 miles away on the Tennessee River to control its water level.

 The Canal Section looks very much like the Divide Section just below each lock, straight and narrow.
-Above the locks, ‘pools’ formed by the levee on the west side and levees or natural embankments on the east, accumulate to provide water to operate the locks.
+Above the locks, ‘pools’ formed by the levee on the west side and levees or natural embankments on the east, provide enough depth for navigation.
 The pools submerge the canal under them.
 In places the pools look like lakes but boating outside the canal channel can end abruptly and embarrassingly in shallow water.

-From a satellite view, the little streams of the Tombigbee watershed look like a bowl of wet spaghetti noodles just over the levee.
+From a satellite view, the little streams of the Tombigbee River watershed to the west of the Canal look like a bowl of wet spaghetti noodles.
 The Wilkens Pool funnels any extra water into that bowl at mile 376.7.
-The Corps still owns the land, so it is an undeveloped, impressive and continuing mitigation of the Tenn-Tom construction.
+The Corps still owns the land, so it is an undeveloped, an impressive and continuing mitigation of the Tenn-Tom construction.
 Government can get it right if it wants or is forced to.

 The Tombigbee finally flows into the waterway at the end of the levee, mile 366.3, marking the southern end of the Canal Section.
-I boated up the Tombigbee for 2-3 mies in 9-10 feet of water.
+I explored up the Tombigbee for 2-3 miles in 9-10 feet of water.
 The nearby town of Amory, MS was the northern limit of steamboats during the steamboat era.
-The 149 mile River Section flows between Amory and Demopolis, AL at mile 217.
-In this section the Corps built four locks to deepen the channel and dug about 20 cutoffs to shortening the river by about 30 miles.
-On a chart, the River Section looks much like the Tombigbee headwaters spaghetti, but with bigger noodles as tributaries flow in and the Tombigbee repeatedly crisscrosses the straightened waterway.
+The 149 mile River Section flows between Amory and Demopolis, AL. In this section the Corps built four locks to deepen the channel and dug about 20 cutoffs to shorten the river by about 30 miles.
+On a chart, the River Section looks much like the Tombigbee headwaters spaghetti, but with bigger noodles as tributaries flow in and the Tombigbee repeatedly crisscrossing the straightened waterway.

 Demopolis, at mile 217, is the southern end of both the River Section and Tenn-Tom project.
 It’s also where the Black Warrior River – with its own locks and history, joins the Tombigbee and the two take the name Black Warrior-Tombigbee Waterway.
 From here south to Mobile, the river is largely in its natural, lazy, winding state, with only the 1950s era Demopolis and Coffeeville Lock and Dams to guarantee year round navigation.
 It has some very inviting beaches and a stop at Bobby’s Fish Camp is a must if only because it’s the only fuel in that long section.
-The rustic feel and home cooked meals at Bobby’s match the Tombigbee well.
-And if you want to enjoy the best in southern food and hospitality, you’d be hard pressed to beat a meal at Huck’s Place in Columbus, MS or SVH Bistro in Demopolis, AL.
+The rustic feel and home cooked meals at Bobby’s match the the feel of the Tombigbee well.

 The Alabama River – the third river, along with the Tombigbee and Black Warrior to get the 17 hand built locks from 1895 to 1915 - joins at mile 45 and the waterway becomes the Mobile River.
 Seems unfair that Tombigbee, a fun, tongue twisting name from the Choctaws, loses its identity just when it’s about to flow into the Gulf.